lourenci/github-colors/README.md

 GitHub uses tree-sitter to parse the source code and to colorize them.
 This is the reason why it's so hard to reproduce its colors.
 With `nvim 0.5` we can do the same thing, theoretically.

+## Features

+- Light color
+- Dim (soft dark) color
+- tree-sitter syntax

 ## Setup

-How we need to leverage tree-sitter, we can't support `vim` or `nvim 0.4`.
+How we need to leverage tree-sitter, we can't support `vim` or `nvim 0.4`, though you can try it.
+I don't have any plans to try to port it for the mentioned ones.

-🚧 This is in an early stage.
-It's expected to have breaking changes. 🚧

 ```
 Plug 'nvim-treesitter/nvim-treesitter', {'do': ':TSUpdate'}